 BACKGROUND Rotavirus is the cause of a seasonal and sporadic gastroenteritis.
 It occurs in temperate climates in the cooler months; in tropical climates, it is present year round.
 It is the most common cause of nosocomial diarrhea in children attending day care.
 Essentially all children are infected by age 3, but they are most likely to be infected between 4 and 24 months of age.

-REPORTABLE Not reportable.
-INFECTIOUS AGENT(S) Rotavirus; MODE OF TRANSMISSION MODE OF TRANSMISSION Fecal-oral and respiratory transmission are most probable.
-OCCURRENCE Worldwide; any age group.
+INFECTIOUS AGENT(S) Rotavirus;

+MODE OF TRANSMISSION Fecal-oral and respiratory transmission are most probable.

 SYMPTOMS Fever, vomiting, followed by diarrhea; sometimes dehydration and death can occur in young children.

 INCUBATION PERIOD 24 to 72 hours.

 CONTAGIOUS PERIOD During the acute stage of disease and while the virus is being shed; symptoms typically last 3 to 8 days.

-EXCLUSION Until diarrhea is no longer present.
-PREVENTION / CONTROL MEASUR ES Practicing proper hygiene, such as proper handwashing techniques, may reduce transmission.
+Practicing proper hygiene, such as proper handwashing techniques, may reduce transmission.

 Sanitary handling of foods is recommended.

 Clean and disinfect areas that have been contaminated.

 Rotavirus vaccine is given at 2, 4, and 6 months of age.
 Vaccination is recommended for day care center attendance in Alabama.
-POSSIBLE COMPLICATIONS None.

 SPECIAL WARNING Rotavirus has outbreak implications.
-VACCINE AVAILABILITY Available.
-See Prevention/Control Measures.